 Some brands of milk contain additives and gums such as carrageenan that are known to cause GI irritation.
 In addition, 90% of North American Cheese is made with GMO derived rennet.

-Hormonal imbalance conditions such as progesterone deficiency and excess estrogen can actually allow you to lose the ability to produce lactose (ie. become lactose intolerance).
-Lactose is the enzyme needed to digest the sugar in milk.
+Hormonal imbalance conditions such as progesterone deficiency and excess estrogen can actually allow you to lose the ability to produce lactase (ie. become lactose intolerance).
+Lactase is the enzyme needed to digest the sugar in milk.
 This can produce symptoms such as diarrhea, constipation, bloating, gas and more severe distress for some, such as a “shards of glass” feeling in the intestines.
 Not fun!

 Benefits of dairy:

 - Dairy is a true nutritional powerhouse.
 What other food gives you protein, carbohydrates, and fat in one single food that requires no cooking?

 - Contains low levels of unsaturated fats (PUFA) and iron (iron build-up can lead to increased inflammation).

 - Dairy is high in calcium and can have a significant “anti-stress” effect on the body (maybe a hint to why stress can trigger ice cream cravings?).

 If dietary calcium isn’t sufficient, causing blood calcium to decrease, the PTH increases, and removes calcium from bones to maintain a normal amount in the blood.
 PTH has many other effects, contributing to inflammation, calcification of soft tissues, and decreased respiratory energy production.”
 Dr. Ray Peat, PhD.